johncky/QFNtools/README.md

 ### price(_const\_rebal_) / return\_ (_const\_rebal_):
 **const_rebal**:
 bool.
 If False, invest weights of eigen portfolios at period start.
-However, return correlation of eigen portfolios will not be exactly zero.
-If True, weights are maintained every period, returns of eigen portfolios have zero correlations.
+However, correlation of eigen portfolios will not be exactly zero.
+If True, weights are maintained and eigen portfolios have zero correlations.

 ### plot :
    ```python